cossacklabs/product-docs/acra/what-is-acra.md

 * **Crypto under the hood**: you don't have to become cryptography expert to use Acra, nor you can.
 Crypto details are abstracted away.
 * **Transparent and code-less integration**: in some of Acra's scenarios, it is possible to avoid changing your application code completely.
 * **Full operational control**: Acra provides logs, events, metrics and 360 degree operational and security overview into Acra's inside processes if you ned that.

-Refer to [Acra-in-depth / Security design](/acra/acra-in-depth/security-design/) section to learn more about Acra's security design, principles, trust models and security guarantees.

 ## Licensing and form-factors